Blog

 Talk to trusted friends or family members, or seek professional support who can encourage, guide, and provide feedback as you work on changing your behaviour.
 When you introduce boundaries and assertive communication into your life, others close to you may observe the changes.

 The best way to manage this is different for everyone.
 You may want to share with those closest to you that you are making positive changes, or you can work on this alone without the approval of others.
 Either way is okay, as the most important thing is that you are making changes and getting the support and input that is helpful for you.
+I have information on my website which highlights different types of professional support that can help.

-8. Mindfulness and Emotional Awareness
+8. Increase Self-Awareness with Mindfulness and Journaling

 zen stones with sunset calm late representing prioritising yourself rather than people-pleasing